 From Flin Flon to France, the story of realizing a dream

 In 2014 I left behind the beautiful Canadian Rockies and moved to Arras, France for my dream job as a student guide at the Canadian National Vimy and Beaumont-Hamel Newfoundland Memorials with Veterans Affairs Canada.
 The dream job turned out to be one of the most personally fulfilling jobs I have ever had in my long career in tourism, and I simply could not imagine returning to my former life in Canada.
 Hence Living Memory Tours was born in 2016, however extenuating circumstances have prevented me from operating beyond 2019 and I must return to Canada.

 Growing up in Creighton, SK / Flin Flon, MB, I dreamed of living in France after my first visit to Paris as a young girl in 1982.
 The road to my dream was a long and winding one which began by heading west to Alberta after graduating high school in 1990.
 After a short career in hairstyling in Edmonton and a return to university in Camrose to study French and History, I found myself in Banff where I spent nearly two decades in hospitality and tourism.
 Another return to university studies in Business, Sales & Marketing at the age of 40 allowed me the opportunity to become a student guide with Veteran's Affairs Canada in France no less than four times.
 Not only was I able to apply my education and skills, I fell in love with the city of Arras and the history of the Great War.
-Here I am surrounded by a very significant era of Canada's history and am able to keep alive the memory of the brave men and women who served in the one of the world's greatest conflicts.
-I also get to share my fluency in French culture with visitors to make your trip one that you will remember forever.
+Surrounded by a very significant era of Canada's history I was able to keep alive the memory of the brave men and women who served in the one of the world's greatest conflicts.
+I hope to continue to share my inside information with visitors and help make your trip one that you will remember forever.

-I live in Arras with my Canadian beagle, Doggie Brasco, and our rescue cat, Lady Lochnagar, who I found by the Lochnagar Crater on the Somme in 2016, will be rehomed in France.
+Doggie Brasco and I will return to Canada, however our rescue cat, Lady Lochnagar, who I found by the Lochnagar Crater on the Somme in 2016, will be rehomed in France.
 We will miss her very very much.